Mirror, Mirror (Star Trek: The Original Series): Reception

 For the franchise's 30th anniversary in 1996, TV Guide ranked "Mirror, Mirror" No. 3 on its list of the 10 best Star Trek episodes from all series.
 In 2016, Newsweek ranked "Mirror, Mirror" as one of the best episodes of the original series.
 In 2016, IGN ranked "Mirror, Mirror" the 3rd best episode of the original series.
 IO9 ranked "Mirror, Mirror" as the tenth best episode of all Star Trek episodes up to 2011.

 In 2012, The A.V.
-Club ranked this episode as one of top ten "must see" episodes of the original series.
+Club ranked this episode as one of their top ten "must see" episodes of the original series.

 In 2012, Christian Science Monitor ranked this the fifth best episode of the original Star Trek.

-In 2015, New York Public Library noted this episode as having Spock's fifth best scene in the show.
+In 2015, New York Public Library suggested this episode as having Spock's fifth best scene in the show.

 In a 2016 article highlighting the best episode from each Star Trek series, Digital Trends gave "Mirror, Mirror" an honorable mention.
 In 2016, Business Insider ranked "Mirror, Mirror" the 6th best episode of the original series.
-In 2016, IGN ranked "Mirror, Mirror" number 3 in a top ten list of original series episodes.

-Empire ranked "Mirror, Mirror" 12th out of the 50 top episodes of all Star Trek in 2016.
+In 2016, IGN ranked "Mirror, Mirror" number 3 in a top ten list of original series episodes.Empire ranked "Mirror, Mirror" 12th out of the 50 top episodes of all Star Trek in 2016.
 At that time, there were roughly 726 episodes and a dozen films released.

 In 2015, SyFy ranked this episode as one of the top ten essential Star Trek original series Spock episodes.

 2016 was the 50th anniversary of the first broadcast of Star Trek, which triggered a large amount of press including TV Guide's review of top original series episodes.
 They ranked "Mirror, Mirror" the fourth best episode of the series.

 In 2016, SyFy noted this episode for actress Nichelle Nichols presentation of Uhura, as having her fourth best scene in Star Trek.

 In 2017, SyFy ranked this the best mirror universe episode of Star Trek.

-In 2017, CBR ranked a character in this episode, Marlena Moreau of the mirror universe, the 8th "fiercest" female character of the Star Trek universe.
+In 2017, Comic Book Resources ranked a character in this episode, Marlena Moreau of the mirror universe, the 8th "fiercest" female character of the Star Trek universe.

 In 2017, Vulture listed "Mirror, Mirror" as one of the best episodes of the original show, noting the episode's trip to the darker mirror universe.

 In 2018, Collider ranked this episode the 4th best original series episode.

 In 2018, PopMatters ranked this the 13th best episode of the original series.

 A 2018 Star Trek binge-watching guide by Den of Geek recommended this episode as one of the best of the original series.

-In 2019, CBR ranked this episode as one of the top 8 most memorable episodes of the original Star Trek.
+In 2019, Comic Book Resources ranked this episode as one of the top 8 most memorable episodes of the original Star Trek.

+In 2021, Screen Rant ranked it the best episode of the original Star Trek series to re-watch.